to the Main Frrraction Guide→

 An equivalent statement is:

-The congruence a⋅x ≡ a⋅b has x ≡ b as its unique solution.
+The congruence a⋅x ≡ a⋅b has x ≡ b as its unique solution if a ≢ 0.

 Another is: